mit-6861/MIT-6861.github.io/_pages/project.md

 It is easy to detect when one has conducted an insufficient, non-comprehensive review of past works.
 For example, the cited papers are old, only loosely related to the problem/project, are too generally related, and only a few are listed.
 There is no magical number, but it is reasonable to expect that the literature review of a well-researched project will require <span style="background-color: #FFFF00">each student to skim ~50+ abstracts, skim 25+ papers, and to thoroughly read a dozen papers</span>.
 Each project varies.

 ### QUALITY OF RESEARCH
 This is likely everyone's first experience conducting NLP research, and that is completely fine.
 That is truly the point of this course -- to provide a structured yet challenging introduction to the latest, advanced techniques in NLP.
 Since research papers are the de facto medium for detailing and disseminating new knowledge, we set this as your goal.
-Specifically, you should write a 5-8 page paper, using [the templates found here](https://www.overleaf.com/latex/templates/acl-rolling-review-template/jxbhdzhmcpdm).
+Specifically, using [the templates found here](https://www.overleaf.com/latex/templates/acl-rolling-review-template/jxbhdzhmcpdm), you should write a 5-8 page paper (for groups of 3) or 6-8 page paper (for groups of 4).

 I highly recommend that your team uses [Overleaf](https://www.overleaf.com/) to collaboratively edit your paper.